NERSC/sc22-dl-tutorial/README.md

 in the training backward pass to properly synchronize and update the model weights in the distributed setting.

+*Question: why does DDP broadcast the initial model weights to all workers?
+What would happen if it didn't?*

 ### Large batch convergence

 To speed up training, we try to use larger batch sizes, spread across more GPUs, with larger learning rates.
 The base config uses a batchsize of 64 for single-GPU training, so we will set `base_batch_size=64` in our configs and then increase the `global_batch_size` parameter in increments of 64 for every additional GPU we add to the distributed training.
 Then, we can take the ratio of `global_batch_size` and `base_batch_size` to decide how much to scale up the learning rate as the global batch size grows.
 In this section, we will make use of the square-root scaling rule, which multiplies the base initial learning rate by `sqrt(global_batch_size/base_batch_size)`.
 Take a look at [`utils/__init__.py`](utils/__init__.py) to see how this is implemented.

+*Question: how do you think the loss curves would change if we didn't increase the learning rate at all as we scale up?*

+*Question: what do you think would happen if we simply increased our learning rate without increasing batch size?*

 As a first attempt, let's try increasing the batchsize from 64 to 512, distributing our training across 8 GPUs (thus two GPU nodes on Perlmutter).
 To submit a job with this config, do
 ```